CTCycle/FEXT-Autoencoder/README.md

 **4) Exit and close**

 ### Configurations
-The configurations.py file allows to change the script configuration.
+For customization, you can modify the main script parameters via the ‘configurations.py’ file.
 The following parameters are available:

 **Settings for training performance and monitoring options:**
 - `generate_model_graph:` generate and save 2D model graph (as .png file)